akka/akka/akka-docs/java/typed-actors.rst

 .. note::

-    Just as with regular Akka Actors, Typed Actors process one call at a time.
+    Just as with regular Akka Untyped Actors, Typed Actors process one call at a time.

 The tools of the trade